-Before heading the LRA, Kopplin served as Chief of Staff for two consecutive Louisiana governors: Democrat Kathleen Babineaux Blanco and Republican M.J.
-“Mike” Foster, Jr. He joined Foster’s staff in 1996 as Policy Director, and in that role led the pioneering effort to create the state’s community college system by building a coalition of Republicans, Democrats, businesses, labor groups, educators, and students.
+Before leading LRA, Andy served as Chief of Staff for two consecutive Louisiana governors: Democrat Kathleen Babineaux Blanco and Republican M.J.
+“Mike” Foster, Jr. He joined Foster’s staff in 1996 as Policy Director and led a pioneering effort to create the state’s community college system through a coalition of Republicans, Democrats, businesses, labor groups, educators, and students.

 Andy holds a bachelor’s degree from Rice University; a master’s degree in public policy from Harvard University’s Kennedy School of Government, and is a 1986 Harry S. Truman Scholarship winner.